ZSTF/entWatch/README.md

 1. Download entWatch by clicking the neat "Download ZIP" button to the right of our github page.
 2. Extract the entWatch-master.zip on your local hard drive and move the contents to your cstrike folder, making sure you merge with the addons and cfg folder.
-3. Load one of the supported maps and make sure the plugin is function correctly.
+3. Load one of the supported maps and make sure the plugin is functioning correctly.

 ## Supported Maps